rodriguesxxx/TinyLink/README.md

 # TinyLink
-A simple and fast link shortener seila
+A simple and fast link shortener api